nhansen/T2Tvariants/README.md

 # T2Tvariants
-Code used for Aganezov et al., A complete reference genome improves analysis of human genetic variation. bioRxiv, 2021.
+This repository contains code and files used to calculate 1KG allele frequencies, by superpopulation, for the 1KG variants sets created for and used in Aganezov et al., "A complete reference genome improves analysis of human genetic variation," bioRxiv, 2021.